sero63211/pdrcloud-application-serhat-coban/README.md

 ## Project Structure

 - **Part 1: CSS Task - Smiley Icon with Pure CSS**
-  The smiley icon created using only CSS is integrated into the Angular project and can be found within the User Interface and in the smiley.html file in the root directory.
+  The smiley icon created using only CSS is integrated into the Angular project and can be found within the User Interface and in the root directory inside the tasks folder.

 - **Part 2: TypeScript Basics**
   The TypeScript exercises, including functions, interfaces, and generics, are part of the Angular project structure.
 The implementation can be found within the app directory.
-Additionally, in the root directory, there is a part_2.js file which can be executed using node part_2.js.
+Additionally, in the root directory inside the tasks folder, there is a part_2.js file which can be executed using node part_2.js.

 - **Part 3: Angular Project with Angular Material**
    The main Angular project is built with Angular Material, displaying a dynamic user list using a table with pagination.
 It also includes user details in a dialog and optional search functionality.
 As previously mentioned, the first and second parts are also included in the Angular project.